Application for The Mountains Governing Boards

 Making an annual financial contribution and/or holding an annual membership to The Mountain.

-Annually signing The Mountain board's Covenant
+Annually signing The Mountain Board of Trustees Covenant

-Schedule of Four Meetings:
+Face to Face Schedule of Four Meetings:

 Memorial Day Weekend: This is The Mountain's annual membership meeting.
 New board members are elected and installed at this time.

-August: Usually the 3rd or 4th weekend
+August: 3rd or 4th weekend

 November: Traditionally, the weekend before Thanksgiving

-February: Usually the 3rd or 4th weekend
+February: 3rd or 4th weekend

 Description of Nominating Committee Organization